You are here: Home >> Research >> Reproductive Health Workforce >> U.S. Prescription Contraception Workforce Tracker

 Within States |

 The Prescription Contraception Workforce Tracker monitors the location, clinician specialty, and distribution/clinician density of the prescription contraception workforce.
-The tracker uses IQVIA prescription claims to identify prescribers with at least 10 total prescriptions of the contraceptive pill, patch, and/or ring.
-The claims cover an estimated 92 - 94% of all retail prescription claims nationally in 2019 - 2022.
+The tracker uses IQVIA prescription claims to identify prescribers with at least 10 new prescriptions of the contraceptive pill, patch, and/or ring.
+The claims cover an estimated 92 - 94% of all retail prescription claims nationally in 2019 - 2023.

 - Track the workforce over time.
 The last several years have seen significant changes in the health care environment, including COVID-19 and the overturning of Roe v Wade.
-The total number of contraception prescribers increased from 290,673 to 290,901 between 2019 and 2022.
-However, the number of OBGYN contraception prescribers decreased from 38,527 to 37,195 over the 4 year period.
+The total number of contraception prescribers increased from 215,767 to 217,103 between 2019 and 2023.

 - Request the data to use in your own analysis.
 If you would like access to this dataset, or to related datasets, please submit a request.

-- While IQVIA captures an estimated 93% of dispensed prescriptions from retail pharmacies, it is more limited in mail channels and generally does not capture prescriptions dispensed by insurers who operate their own medical centers and pharmacies.
-For states with a large market share of HMO pharmacies (e.g., CA, CO, OR, WA), the number of prescribers may be an undercount.
+- IQVIA data generally does not capture prescriptions dispensed by insurers who operate their own medical centers and pharmacies.
+For states with a large market share of HMO pharmacies, the number of prescribers is an undercount.
+These states (CA, OR, WA) are displayed in grey on the tracker and not included in rankings.

 - IQVIA data is dynamic and some year-to-year variability can affect annual provider counts.
 For full details on the datasets and methods used to construct the tracker, download the Data & Methods document.